inrae/jupyterhub-vm/README.md

 * with the help of _Packer_, _Vagrant_ and _Ansible_ tools
 * for using with _VirtualBox_ or _OpenStack_.

-Can be used as a model to implement other applications.
+Can be used as a model/canevas to implement other applications.

 All the tools used are exclusively free and open-source.